Join our upcoming webinar “Deriving Business Value from LLMs and RAGs.”

 Imagine trying to train a large language model (LLM) to understand human conversation.
 To fully train it, you need tons of text examples, but gathering all that from existing sources can lead to privacy issues and might not even capture the variety of language you really need.
 Synthetic data is a creative workaround that lets you generate artificial datasets that mimic real-world data.
 It helps save time, money, and labor to collect all that data, using AI to create what you need.

 In this article, we'll explore how synthetic data is generated specifically for fine-tuning LLMs and multimodal models.
-We'll discuss the benefits, tackle some challenges, and figure out the best ways to mix synthetic data with real human-generated data to build even better AI systems.
+We'll discuss the benefits, tackle some challenges, and the best formula to mix synthetic data with real human-generated data to build even better AI systems.

 What is synthetic data, and why is it important?